Sta. Rita Hills Chardonnay 2016

 The Chardonnay grapes are sourced from vines planted on rolling hills near the cooling Pacific Ocean.
 After harvest, the grapes are gently whole-cluster pressed and transferred to tanks for cold settling.
 The juice is then inoculated with yeast and racked to French oak barrels, where it undergoes fermentation, with stirring of the lees for added texture and complexity.
 Partial malolactic fermentation is allowed.
 All lots are kept separate throughout vinification and aging to ensure greater character, distinctiveness and quality.
 The wine is aged in oak barrels before bottling.

 Wine Enthusiast2015 vintage

-Perfect paired with clam chowder or Chicken Dijon, this Chardonnay's combination of structure and concentration helps it stand up to a wide array of dishes, including poultry and rich fish and seafood, like crispy crab cakes garnished with green onion.
+Perfect paired with clam chowder or Chicken Dijon, this Chardonnay's combination of structure and concentration helps it stand up to a wide array of dishes, including poultry and rich fish and seafood, like lobster and salmon.

 GRAPES: 100% Chardonnay